wcgraupmann/hometown-homepage/README.md

-This project is intended to help me practice learning fundamentals of web development
+This project was createed to help me practice learning the fundamentals of web development

 To-Do:
 - make website responsive